Trump v. Mazars USA, LLP

 On February 27, 2019, President Trump’s former attorney Michael Cohen appeared before the House Committee on Oversight and Reform and testified that President Trump had changed the estimated value of his assets and liabilities on financial statements prepared by his accounting firm, Mazars USA, LLP (“Mazars”).
 The Committee also heard testimony that President Trump may have failed to disclose certain financial holdings as required by the Ethics in Government Act of 1978.
 To further investigate these issues, the House Oversight Committee subpoenaed Mazars for documents related to President Trump’s and his businesses’ finances from 2011 until the present.
 Shortly after, President Trump and his businesses sued Mazars, asking the U.S. District Court for the District of Columbia to declare the subpoena “invalid and unenforceable.”
 The Oversight Committee intervened to defend its subpoena.
 The District Court heard oral argument and subsequently held that the Committee’s subpoena was valid and that Mazars must comply with it.
 President Trump and his businesses appealed to the D.C.
 Circuit.

 On March 4, CAC filed an amicus brief in support of the House Committees that makes three points.
-First, we describe the long history of legislative investigations in the British Parliament and early American Congresses.
+First, we described the long history of legislative investigations in the British Parliament and early American Congresses.
 As early as 1792, Congress asked for records from the Washington Administration as part of its investigation of a military defeat, and numerous Members—including James Madison and other Framers—voted in favor of the inquiry.
 That investigation was only the first of many other congressional investigations that have followed in the years since.

 Second, consistent with this long history of congressional investigations, the Supreme Court has repeatedly affirmed Congress’s broad power to investigate, and it has reiterated that the scope of that power is co-extensive with the scope of Congress’s power to legislate.
 For instance, the Supreme Court has held that Congress’s power to investigate encompasses “inquiries concerning the administration of existing laws as well as proposed or possibly needed statutes” and “surveys of defects in our social, economic or political system for the purpose of enabling the Congress to remedy them.”